-Back in 2015, UniKL – one of the foremost universities in Malaysia – had 13 different installations of Moodle running across its campuses in the east and west parts of the country.
-This meant that, although UniKL students had access to a growing library of e-learning courses provided by the university, the student experience was different depending on which campus they attended.
+Back in 2015, UniKL – one of the foremost universities in Malaysia – had 13 different installations of Moodle.
+These ran across campuses in the east and west parts of the country.
+Although UniKL students had access to a growing library of elearning courses provided by the university, the student experience was different depending on which campus they attended.

-Our chief aim was to build an infrastructure that would not only offer consistency in terms of content and branding, but would create a more dynamic user experience, with lecturers and students from different campuses interacting with each other.
+Our aim was to build an infrastructure that would offer consistency of content and branding.
+It would create a more dynamic user experience.
+Lecturers and students from different campuses could interact with each other.

-The Moodle migration was completed within 4 weeks;
+The Moodle migration was complete within 4 weeks;

 13 Moodle sites upgraded and merged into one